nfdi4cat/pid4cat-model/nfdi4cat_details.md

 The reason for DataCite`s approach is performance(?).

 For NFDI4Cat a simpler system that reduces complexity is more attractive.
-Therefore, PID4Cat handles are similar to [ePIC](http://www.pidconsortium.net/)-handles in that they use the handle record itself to store metadata.
+Therefore, pid4cathandles are similar to [ePIC](http://www.pidconsortium.net/)-handles in that they use the handle record itself to store metadata.
 This has the advantage that these metadata are available directly from the resolver.

-PID4Cat comes with a well-defined schema for how and which metadata to store in the handle record.
+pid4cat comes with a well-defined schema for how and which metadata to store in the handle record.
 The schema is defined in [LinkML](https://linkml.io/linkml/) and developed in this repo ([NFDI4Cat/PID4Cat](https://github.com/nfdi4cat/pid4cat-model/)).
 The schema does only require a minimum of information; it does not disclose anything about the resource except its type.
 Moreover, it is not required to specify an owner/creator but only a curator.
-Therefore, PID4Cat-handles do not mandate to put resources into context if this is undesired for whatever reasons.
+Therefore, pid4cat-handles do not mandate to put resources into context if this is undesired for whatever reasons.

-### Mapping of PID4Cat schema to handle record
+### Mapping of pid4cat schema to handle record

-The PID4Cat schema is mapped to the handle record as follows:
+The pid4cat schema is mapped to the handle record as follows:

-**Table** Example record for a PID4Cat handle with the suffix "lik-dfi345", URL: https://hdl.handle.net/20.1000/lik-dfi345 <BR> The *PID4CatRecord* column contains the slot name of the LinkML model that is written to the respective line of the handle record; this column is not part of the handle record.
+**Table** Example record for a pid4cat handle with the suffix "lik-dfi345", URL: https://hdl.handle.net/20.1000/lik-dfi345 <BR> The *PID4CatRecord* column contains the slot name of the LinkML model that is written to the respective line of the handle record; this column is not part of the handle record.

 | Index | Type | Timestamp | Data | *PID4CatRecord* |
 |-------|------|-----------|------|-----------|